eelinee/programmeerproject/README.md

 **This document contains the proposal for my Porgrammeerproject.**

 Name: Eline Rietdijk

 Studentnumber: 10811834

 Course: Programming Project (dataprocessing)

+Goal of this project: creating awareness of the importance of hygiene for health.

 ## Problem statement
 There is an enourmous difference in life expectancy between developing countries and other countries, like the Netherlands.